db0x/sam/README.md

 * `include` feature to get better structure of your documentation.
 * `include` automatic rendered plantUML diagrams into your document.
 * Improved printing to PDF and paper.
+* Download ziped static documentation.
-* Automatic handling of glossary
+* Automatic handling of glossary.

 ## Get started